 CCSS Mathematical Practices

 To emphasize the Mathematical Practices, the CCSS gives them their own distinct section, but they are not to be thought of as a separate skill set to be handled in special lessons or supplements.
 The intent is that these essential mathematical habits of mind and action pervade the curriculum and pedagogy of mathematics, K–12, in age-appropriate ways.
-This document interprets and illustrates each of the eight Mathematical Practices as they might be exemplified in grades K–5.
+The pages listed below interpret and illustrate each of the eight Standards for Mathematical Practice as they might appear in grades K–5.

 Click below for explanations and illustrations of each standard for elementary school.